Lesterhuis-Training-en-Consultancy/moodle-mod_gcanvas/README.md

 ## License

-Local Oauthdirectsso code is provided freely as open source software, under version 3 of the GNU General Public License.
+Gcanvas code is provided freely as open source software, under version 3 of the GNU General Public License.